There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 A 403b is like a 401k for employees of certain schools, universities and non-profit entities (there is also a “Roth” 403b).
 SEPs and SIMPLEs are varieties of tax-advantaged retirement account that self-employed people and small businesses can establish.

 If you have a low income, you can get a tax credit as large as $1,000 if you contribute money to a tax-advantaged retirement account.
 This means that if you would have been taxed $1,000 based on your taxable income, you will instead be taxed nothing.
-You can qualify for both the credit and the deduction if you contribute to a tax-deferred account.
+You can qualify both for this credit and for the usual deduction if you contribute to a tax-deferred account.

 You apply for this credit by filling out Form 8880.
 For more information, see this page.